zexihan/personal-site/app/data/about.md

 - In 2018, I visited: Canada.

-- In 2019, I plan to visit: come on, let me find a job first.
+- In 2019, I want to visit... but I will find a job first!

 - To be a voyager.